 Spend the Day at Flamenco Beach on Culebra

-4/1/2023- Beach, parking area, kiosks, and services are open!
-Only the camping areas remains closed.
+4/2024- Beach, parking area, kiosks, and services are open!
+The camping area has partially opened (BY RESERVATION ONLY)..
 There is an entrance fee $2 per person required “donation”/admission to the beach. plus Parking is $5 per car or $4 for golf cart.
 Gates close promptly at 5:30pm!

 If you are a sun worshiper, a beach lover or snorkel fanatic, I don’t think a trip to Puerto Rico would be complete without a trip to Culebra.
 It can be done as a day trip or stay for longer (there are a few hundred hotel rooms and vacation rentals available).